AR2000AR/openComputers_codes/README.md

 ## Additional library

 ### [libClass](libClass/)
-add object oriented programing to lua.
+add object oriented programming to lua.

 ### [libGUI](libGUI/)
 draw graphical element on screen.
 Use a widget system based on libClass.